Guitar Whisperer: Guitars and Stuff That Interests Me

 Play triads D F C A in all positions.

 Check your string heights.
-Make sure you turn both hex keys equally so that the saddle is always level.
+Make sure you turn both saddle screws to equal heights so that the saddle is always level.
 Find the sweet spot string height for all strings.
 Dial it in iteratively.
 A fraction of a turn with your hex key on the string height screws can make a world of difference.
 String height is something you feel works for you or against when you play different things.
 You want the guitar to feel like butter and be able to play anything without struggling technically to play.
 Play all the things you want to, testing how it feels.
 Keep working on all this back and forth until you dial it in.
 Voila!
 Like Magic It Will Come Together.
 Patience and being meticulous will pay off.

-Be sure that you did not buy counterfeit strings online.
+Be sure that you do not buy counterfeit strings online.

 If you don’t have the patience for all this- then punt, take your guitar to a qualified luthier for setup.
 Hopefully, they can figure it out.
 Send them this link.)